Air India crash puts spotlight on Boeing 787-8 Dreamliner safety and the company's recent troubles

 The Air India plane crash on Thursday is putting a renewed spotlight on Boeing, the manufacturer of the 787-8 Dreamliner aircraft that crashed in the western Indian city of Ahmedabad with 242 passengers and crew on board.

-Boeing says the 787-8 is the aviation industry's "best-selling passenger widebody of all time," carrying more than one billion passengers since it was first delivered to airlines in 2011.
+Boeing says the 787-8 is the aviation industry's "best-selling passenger widebody of all time," carrying more than 1 billion passengers since it was first delivered to airlines in 2011.

 "We are in contact with Air India regarding Flight 171 and stand ready to support them.
 Our thoughts are with the passengers, crew, first responders and all affected," Boeing said in a statement to CBS News.